The Best Zesty Italian Pasta Salad Recipe (With Video)

 • Colander: Make sure you have a colander to drain the pasta.

-• Large Serving Bowl: We’ll be using this to serve the salad out of.
+• Large Serving Bowl: We’ll use this to serve the salad.

 • Potato Peeler: Potato peelers make it easy to peel the cucumber skin.